Arthur Lake (bishop): Dean of Worcester

+Bishop of Bath and Wells

 In 1616 he resigned the archdeaconry of Surrey and later that year he became Bishop of Bath and Wells.
 His election on 17 October received royal assent the next day.
 His archbishopric was confirmed on 6 December and consecrated at Lambeth Palace two days later.
 His enthronement was held on 3 January 1617 and the King appointed him Keeper of the Great Seal.
 He was knighted in August of the same year.

 He continued to hold his other offices as well as his bishopric.
 He was warden of New College and vice-chancellor of Oxford University until July 1618, and he held the living of Stanton St John along with his bishopric until his death.

 Thomas Fuller noted that he was promoted "not so much by the power of his brother, sir Thomas, as his own deserts, as one whose piety may be justly exemplary to all of his order".
 Richard Smith, another of his contemporaries, was much impressed by his great humility, temperance, affability and contempt of riches.
 Smith described him as one of the ‘greatest benefactors of our times’ who ruled his household well.

 His probity was demonstrated when on 15 July 1618 his brother Thomas was freed from prison (where he had been held for slandering the Countess of Exeter) and handed over to Arthur's custody.